ChrstphrHll/npc_gen/students/Uxwy Lazziar.md

 # Uxwy Lazziar
 ---
 ### Description
-- Human Sorcerer from Floating Island
+- Human Sorcerer from Aldercrown Empire
 - 5th year Assault student in Fiesn
-- short wavy blue hair that's wild, Hazel eyes, and Fair skin
+- short straight auburn hair that's plain, Hazel eyes, and Fair skin
 - Is Admirable and Repugnant, and has Contentment as their ideal

 ### Organizations